Home Vancouver Monthly Calendar Metro Vancouver Cycling Races Rotary Ride for Rescue Cycling Race at Cypress Mountain

 The Rotary Ride for Rescue takes place on the roads and trails leading up to Cypress Mountain.
 The run begins at Mulgrave School which is located at 2330 Cypress Bowl Lane in West Vancouver.
 From there the cyclists and mountain bikers ride up to the base of the ski hill.

 In previous years the finish line has been in the main parking lot at the base of the ski resort (not far from the ski lodge).
 New for 2022, the finish line was in the parking lot in the Nordic ski area last year.
-2023 details are to be confirmed.
+This was the same in 2023 and will likely be the same in 2024.

 The After-Party for the event takes place at the Cypress Pop-Up Village.
 The venue is part way up the hill at 3757 Cypress Bowl Road.
 This is a new location.
 In past years the post-race celebrations happened in the parking lot up at Cypress Mountain.
-The new venue in 2022 was awesome and we expect it to be at the same place this year too!
+The new venue in 2022 was awesome.
+It was the same venue for 2023’s celebratory after-party and is the same again in 2024.
 The Cypress Pop-Up Village is a cool little area with amazing views.

-Check-in and last-minute registrations for the event begin at 7:45 am on the day of the event (i.e., on Saturday, June 10th, in 2023).
+Check-in and last-minute registrations for the event begin at 7:45 am on the day of the event (i.e. on Saturday, June 8th in 2024).
 The post-race celebrations finish at around noon.

 Rotary Ride for Rescue Band